-Internationally relevant Middle Years curriculum leading to the Cambridge IGCSE.
+Internationally relevant Middle Years curriculum for ages 12 to 14, leading to the Cambridge IGCSE.

 Four-year experience for ages 14 to 18.
 Cambridge IGCSE leading to the acclaimed pre-university qualification, the IB Diploma.

 Immersed in over 3 hectares of the Monte Mario natural reserve, north-west Rome

 From enriching after school activities to an extended outdoor learning programme.

 As part of Year 10’s outdoor education, 12 students and 3 members of staff celebrated the end of the school year with a camping and hiking trip to the French Alps.